Let's Analyze That Psychotherapy Services

 She/Her

-Hello!
 I am an LCSW NJ with 25 years experience in medical and mental health services.
 By using a strength-based approach to empowerment, productivity and quality of life, together, we will identify and overcome barriers to personal success and healing.
 I look forward to working with you on the road to your best self.

 My Story

-Starting with a new therapist can be intimidating.
-I'd like to share with you a little about myself, to make it a little less like you're talking to stranger!
 I have faced the challenges of parental conflict and the importance of setting healthy boundaries.
 I sought counseling to learn how to overcome the seemingly insurmountable barriers to success in life.
 It seemed that nothing was enough, I was never enough.
 No matter how many successes I had, it was always my failures that defined me.
 I didn’t know how to get out of my cycle of self-doubt and insecurities, so I too sought therapy.
-My therapy journey lasted about 11 years plus a lot of self-learning, research and building confidence.

 I was partially disabled and had to overcome the fear of failure.
 I had to fight to get my doctors to listen and not give up on me.
 I had to learn to plan for the worst even as I continued to fight for my future.
 Five surgeries later and I was able to walk without pain.
 I even enjoy dancing!